Solomon Islands

 SANTA ISABEL

-After a two-hour walk from the coast up to Tirotogna Village, we will get settled in before an initial spotlighting session will hopefully already provide us with Solomons Frogmouth.
+After a two-hour walk from the coast up to Tirotonga Village, we will get settled in before an initial spotlighting session will hopefully already provide us with Solomons Frogmouth.
 Now placed in an endemic monotypic genus, the species is very far removed from all others across Australasia!
-West Solomons Boobook is usually fairly easy, but only good luck will allow us to see the amazing Fearful Owl (which is often heard but typically remains out of sight unless our excellent local team can find us a roost).
+West Solomons Owl is usually fairly easy, but only good luck will allow us to see the amazing Fearful Owl (which is often heard but typically remains out of sight unless our excellent local team can find us a roost).
 The other main drawcard here is Black-faced Pitta, the easternmost representative of this excellent family of birds.
 It is sometimes tricky to see, but we will have several days to maximise our chances.
 Other specialties include North Solomons Dwarf Kingfisher, Red-capped Myzomela, Yellow-throated White-eye, and the endemic subspecies of Woodford’s Rail.

 RENNELL

 The most relaxed island on our tour, this entirely flat atoll offers largely unafraid endemics and thus excellent opportunities for photography, which are not regular elsewhere in the Solomons!
 The island’s endemics include the stunning Rennell Shrikebill and Bare-eyed White-eye, alongside the imaginatively named Rennell Whistler, Rennell Fantail, Rennell Gerygone, Rennell White-eye, and Rennell Starling.
 This is also the best place to see the newly-split Vanikoro Island-Thrush.
 Endemic forms of Australian White Ibis, Song Parrot, and Cardinal Myzomela may all be considered future splits, while the striking Silver-capped Fruit Dove is a near-endemic not easily seen elsewhere.
 Much of the other avifauna here has a decidedly Vanuatuan influence, so we can also expect Pacific Kingfisher, Pacific Imperial Pigeon, and Melanesian Flycatcher.
-We will also see the endemic Rennell Flying-fox among the more numerous Pacific Flying-fox.
+We should also see the endemic Rennell Flying-fox among the more numerous Pacific Flying-fox.

 WESTERN ISLES